It’s important for you to get your jabs (vaccinations) on time and keep them up to date. You might also need to have extra jabs depending on your age.

 When your baby is born, they should have a hepatitis B vaccination within 24 hours of their birth.
 If they can’t get it at birth, they can have it up to 7 days after.

-If you live in an Aboriginal and Torres Strait Islander community and your child is 5 or under, they should also have a Tuberculosis vaccination.
+If you live in an Aboriginal and Torres Strait Islander community, your child should also have a tuberculosis vaccination.
+They can have it after they’re born, or up to 5 years of age.

 Your child should get the following vaccinations: